ReeseHodge/Music-Generation-using-Genetic-Algorithms/README.md

 ### README.md:
  Documentation file providing an overview of the project and usage instructions.
 # Credits
 This project utilizes concepts from genetic algorithms and MIDI file manipulation.
- The MidiFile.h library is used for creating and manipulating MIDI files.
+The MidiFile.h library used for this program is for the creation and manipulation of MIDI files.
 # License

-This project is licensed under the BSD license.
+This project is under the BSD license.